340:50-5-100. Able-bodied adults without dependents (ABAWD) work requirements and time limits

 (4) Supplemental Security Income.

-(b) When the person receives less than three months, the person is not entitled to receive the additional month(s) at a later date.
+(b) When the person receives less than three months, he or she is not entitled to receive the additional month(s) at a later date.

 (c) The worker codes the 'ABAWD work requirement status' field of the FACS ABAWD tab with a 'Y' for 'regained eligibility for three-continuous months, countable.'